 Though you may believe that this post will tell you to “always” hire a Personal Injury Lawyer, that is simply not the case.
 While hiring a Personal Injury Attorney to evaluate and maximize your claim is helpful, it is not required.
 The circumstances of your accident, the type and severity of injuries, and the compensation sought are factors to think about when deciding whether you should hire a Personal Injury Lawyer.

-In contrast, say you are in a movie theater and fall down poorly-illuminated stairs while exiting the theater.
+In contrast, say you are in a movie theater and fall down poorly illuminated stairs while exiting the theater.
 The fall results in a broken leg, ligament tears in your wrist, and a concussion.
 You are required to go to the Emergency Room and follow up with countless doctors’ visits until your injuries have healed.
 Due to your injuries, you are written out of work by your doctors and/or must miss time at work to attend medical appointments.
-In addition, you want to be compensated for the non-economic damages you endured and may continue to experience in the future.
+In addition, you want to be compensated for the non-economic damage you endured and may continue to experience in the future.
 In this case, you should hire a NC Personal Injury Attorney.

-When to hire a personal injury lawyer, also depends on the injured person’s comfort level in dealing with the insurance company.
+Hiring a personal injury lawyer also depends on the injured person’s comfort level in dealing with the insurance company.
 Many personal injury victims hire an attorney from the beginning while others wait until negotiations with the insurance adjuster have failed.
 It can be tricky to communicate enough information to the adjuster to get them to approve your claim while not giving extraneous information that can result in a denial of your insurance claim.

 Some insurance companies will try to settle your case too soon to avoid paying for all needed medical treatment while other adjusters will delay your claim until the statute of limitations has run.
 If negotiations with the insurance company are not successful and you do not file a court case before the statute of limitations ends in your state, you will not receive compensation for your injury.

-You will definitely need a Personal Injury Attorney if you want to pursue litigation against the insurance.
+You will definitely need Personal Injury Attorneys if you want to pursue litigation against the insurance.
 A Personal Injury Lawsuit can be complicated with admissions, interrogatories, request for documents and more.
-Preparation for trial is the key to success.
-Failing to give the defendant information or giving too much information can be detrimental to your legal action.

 How to choose a Personal Injury Lawyer?